 Ardice Hartry, Ph.D.

 Ardice has conducted research and evaluation of PK-16 educational and community-based programs for more than 10 years.
-At the Research Group she is leading a statewide study of the current condition of science education in California.
+At the Research Group, she led a statewide study of the current condition of science education in California.
 In addition, she oversees multiple evaluations of science professional development initiatives and an evaluation of a support program for underrepresented minority students in science disciplines.
 Prior to joining the Lawrence Hall of Science, Ardice was a senior researcher with one of the nation’s leading education program evaluation and research firms.
 There, she led many different research projects, from a randomized control trial of an afterschool reading initiative to an evaluation of a national science education resource center funded by National Science Foundation.
 She also has been a director of research and evaluation for a large school district in California.
 She holds a master’s degree in anthropology and received her doctorate in political science from Claremont Graduate University.

 Mac Cannady, Ph.D.

 Mac provides research design and statistical analysis expertise to several projects within the Research Group.
 His work aims to improve the internal validity and enhance the effectiveness of quantitative research and evaluation projects.
 Currently, his work includes investigating pathways and barriers to science, technology, engineering and mathematics (STEM) careers, analyzing the effectiveness of professional development programs, and reviewing research on teacher education.
 Prior to coming to the Lawrence Hall of Science, Mac evaluated several formal and informal educational initiatives, including elementary engineering programs, pre-algebra curriculum and professional development of history teachers.
 He taught physics to high school students for several years after earning a bachelor's degree in engineering physics from Santa Clara University.
 Mac received his doctorate in educational research, measurement, and evaluation from Boston College.